lalou50/cinta-blanca-devf/README.md

 # cinta-blanca-devf
-this is my repo for  the activities in devf "cinta blanca" certification
+this is my repo for  the activities in devf "cinta blanca" certification august 2018